 One Caution: Phytic Acid

-Chia seeds are naturally gluten free and a good source of many nutrients, as I explained above.
-Though they do contain anti-nutrients, they do not contain as high of levels as other nuts and seeds.
+Chia seeds are naturally gluten free and are a good source of many nutrients, as I explained above.
+Though they do contain anti-nutrients, they do not contain as high of levels as many other nuts and seeds.
 There is also some evidence that soaking and rinsing the seeds may help reduce the levels of these compounds.

 How to Use Chia Seeds

 Chia seeds can be used in various recipes and added to favorite foods.
 Depending on the texture you want to accomplish, there are several ways to use them:

 Most sources recommend soaking chia seeds for the most benefit.
 Since they are hydrophilic, they will attract water in the body if not soaked or added to liquid, so if you choose not to soak them, it is best to drink a lot of liquids after consuming them.
 Additionally, at least one person has gotten chia seeds lodged in his throat after attempting to consume them dry, so it is not recommended to consume them un-soaked (they are difficult to chew).